OutOfStack/game-library/README.md

 # game-library
-Is an app for exploring and rating games
+An app for exploring and rating games

 ### Usage with `Make`:
     build          builds app